Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 This return code will flag the test run as failed.

-*SKIPPED* means that the test is not applicable to the AFP server under test, or that a partical parameter required for the test is missing.
+*SKIPPED* means that the test is not applicable to the AFP server under test, or that a particular parameter required for the test is missing.
 Check the test report for the specific reason that the test was skipped.
 This return code will *not* contribute to a failed test run.